 1974-75 Works as roadie / light man for the group “Waterfront”.
 Pay is $100.00 a week, but he’s in NJ and meeting musicians and collecting names.

 1975 December Moves to Highlands, NJ permanently.

-1976 Febuary Starts trio "Denim".
+1976 February Starts trio "Denim".
 Begins playing small clubs doing cover material mostly from the 60’s.
+Writing everyday.

-1977 May Lands a gig playing seven nights a week at the Headliner in Neptune NJ.
-Big sound from a trio.
+1977 May Lands a gig playing seven nights a week at the Headliner formerly Captain’s Garter where in met Terry Magovern Bruce’s friend in Neptune NJ.
+Great harmony three singers echo on everything a big sound from a trio.

 1977 November Denim breaks up.